 No, you cannot swim at the Kursunlu waterfall.
 The main activities at the nature park are viewing the falls and hiking the dirt paths that follow the stream and wind back around out of the canyon to the park.

-The entrance fee to Kursunlu Waterfall Nature Park is 12tl per person.
+There is an entrance fee to Kursunlu Waterfall Nature Park.
 There are discounted rates for kids 7-12 years old.
 Kids under 6 years old are free.

 Termessos and Kursunlu waterfall are on opposite sides of Antalya – making it about an hour’s drive between the sites.
 We recommend seeing Perge and Aspendos.
 The ancient cities are in close proximity to the Kursunlu waterfall.